By Anthony Caruso III | Publisher

 Due to persistent rain throughout the weekend, the NHRA has catered to the professionals.
 With a TV window on FS1 from 3-5 pm EST today, officials have to push for the professional teams to stay on track.

 Meyer is not pleased with the decision to push back the Sportsman action.

 “We were one pair away from running our class and that’s when you decided to pull us.
-All 3 pair of us strapped in the cars under the tower waiting.
-It doesn’t take too long to run 3 pair of us.
+All 3 pairs of us strapped in the cars under the tower waiting.
+It doesn’t take too long to run 3 pairs of us.
 And the poor funny car guys have it worse than us, there are only 5 of them and you didn’t even try to run them.
 Or even try to run their first round on Saturday when you ran ours.
 I’m not normally one to rant on social media, but the way we have been treated this weekend is unacceptable.
-From our Pitt spots to the run schedule, its just not right.
+From our Pitt spots to the run schedule, it’s just not right.
 We had finally had enough of the mud last night and moved to the pavement.
-Hopefully at some point we can run today because I can’t take off another day of work to sit in the rain.”
+Hopefully, at some point, we can run today because I can’t take off another day of work to sit in the rain.”

 Meyer — who is the most recent Top Alcohol Dragster event winner at the NGK NTK NHRA Four-Wide Nationals at zMAX Dragway in Concord, N.C. — will, unfortunately, have to wait until the officials give the Top Alcohol Dragsters the opportunity to compete.